davidwebca/vite-plugin-hmr-public-copy/readme.md

 ## Contributions
 This plugin has been quickly whipped together for my own needs, but if you want to help improve this, all pull requests are welcome.
 Typescript refactoring would be appreciated.
 > **Warning**
-> Please do not raise issues as those will most likely be ignored.
+> Please do not raise issues without tested pull request as those will most likely be ignored or only reviewed when I have time.